 Another secret ingredient for fluffiness is carbonation.
 The fizziness in carbonated beverages, like beer or sodas (e.g. seven up) is responsible for making the pancakes extra fluffy.
 Did you know that beer pancakes are called “mancakes”?

 - Separate the egg white from the egg yolk.
-Beat the white separately and fold it into the batter to make it lighter.
+Beat the whites separately and fold it into the batter to make it lighter.
 It’s a science thing: egg whites are made almost entirely of protein, so when whipping them, the proteins unfold and recombine in rigid structures, i.e. they transform into a mass of foamy bubbles.

 - For best results, use all-purpose flour in the batter because it won’t affect the structure of the pancakes.
 Other good alternatives are whole wheat, buckwheat, or cornmeal.
 Mix and match any of these flours and find what works best for you.